 You might be wishing, “If only I could evenly spread all of that business activity throughout the year!”

-While you might get what you wish for, under the tree, you won’t get that Christmas wish.
+While you might get what you wish for, you won’t get that Christmas wish under the tree.
 Learn to accept reality: Those booming holiday months don’t last.

 So when (not if) things slow down, follow these tips to make the best of the time after the holiday boom.